RV Living— A Simple RV Christmas

 Gifts for RVers

 If you are looking for a gift for the RVing couple in your life, remember that space is very limited.
 Games that come in small packages, solar powered gadgets, pocket sized items are all good ideas.
-For more ideas, check out these useful articles:
+Gift cards to chain restaurants or a favorite outdoor store might be appreciated, too.

 Like other RVers, we like to decorate our rig a little bit for the holiday season.
 A Christmas wreath wired onto the front grill, a string of Christmas lights in our front window and a pretty little artificial tree or poinsettia plant on the table give us a festive air.
 When on the road, we sometimes miss some of the traditional foods of the season, so we try to find a specialty shop or deli with things that we enjoy.
 If we're lucky, we can find some homemade pierogies as we really don't have room in the motor home kitchen for pierogie making.
 I can still make our traditional Polish sour mushroom soup, though.
 We can usually compensate with some good Ghirardelli chocolate and a nice wine!